Edited by Dr. Felice Gragnano, Dr. Arturo Cesaro, and Prof. Paolo Calabrò from the University of Campania “Luigi Vanvitelli”, Caserta, Italy

 - Impact of genetics on lipid and metabolic disorders

-- Effect of lipid-lowering therapy on cardiovascular and neurological health
+- Effect of lipid-lowering therapy on cardiovascular health

 - Future perspective and novel therapeutic strategies in dyslipidemias